-Given below are links to upcoming workshops and training courses at the core sites.
-Please check back in regularly for the latest event updates.
-Please visit our Past Events page to view previous workshops hosted by the Center for Engineering Complex Tissues.
+Please check this page regularly for the latest event updates.
+Visit our Past Events page to view previous workshops hosted by the Center for Engineering Complex Tissues.

 Hosted by CECT sites: June 1 - August 13, 2021

 For Summer 2021, CECT will be hosting undergraduate students at each site - University of Maryland, Wake Forest Institute for Regenerative Medicine (WFIRM), and Rice University over a 10-week period for an intensive research experience in the field of tissue engineering and regenerative medicine.
 During this time, students will be able to take advantage of world-class facilities at each locations and have the unparalleled opportunity to be mentored by leaders in this field: Dr. John Fisher (University of Maryland), Dr. James Yoo and Sang Jin Lee (WFIRM), and Dr. Antonios Mikos (Rice University).
 This exchange-based program will enable students to participate in laboratory research outside their home institution and gain a broader academic and research experience.
 The programs at University of Maryland and WFIRM will be held in conjection with their respectiuve REU programs.
 Additional details regarding the summer program and application information are given below.